 What vaccinations are required for my pet's training stay?

-For all training programs & consultations we require proof that the dog is up to date on the Rabies (if 12 weeks or older), Distemper (DAPP), Leptospirosis, Bordetella, and Canine Influenza vaccines.
+For all training programs & consultations we require proof that the dog is up to date on the Rabies (if 12 weeks or older), Distemper (DAPP), Leptospirosis, and Bordetella vaccines.
 Proof is required prior to the program / reservation start date.

 What should I bring for my dog's board & train stay?

 At drop-off the first morning of training, you should bring enough food for your dog's entire stay.
 You can also bring blankets, beds, & toys that they can have in the kennel with them (as long as they don't have destructive or chewing tendencies).
 You can also bring treats or any special food for them that you'd like.
 If your dog is currently on any medication, you will want to bring enough of their medication for the entire duration of their stay so we can make sure that remains consistent.

 What is expected from me?

 Throughout your program, our trainers will coach you on the training needed for your dog & the skills that they have been learning with us.
 With that in mind, consistency, owner commitment, and follow-through will be required from you.
 We will teach both you & your pup a variety of things depending on your individual goals, but the key is keeping up with the training & continuing to maintain the skills they've learned with us.
 Continued practice & reinforcement of boundaries at home will help your dog avoid regression (and keep them sharp!)